CalJersey/capstone_hq/README.md

      * CD to the root directory
      * npm install
      * npm start
- * app will recognize loopback server is running on port 3000 and will ask if you want to run on a different port.
+ * App will recognize loopback server is running on port 3000 and will ask if you want to run on a different port.
 Hit enter to confirm.
- * go to http://localhost:3001 to start using it.
+ * Go to http://localhost:3001 to start using it.

 ## Trello board with all site assets, user stories, wireframes, ERD, and much more:
 https://trello.com/b/j8B3t6ZA/api-dashboard-wdi-capstone